mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/troubleshooting/generate-a-support-bundle/index.md

 ### Collect information from a bootstrap cluster

-In the case where your bootstrap cluster has not yet pivoted towards your Konvoy cluster, you can collect log information from that bootstrap cluster as well.
-There are a preconfigured set of relevant collectors.
+In the case where your bootstrap cluster has not yet pivoted towards your Konvoy cluster, you can collect log information from that bootstrap cluster as well, and there are a preconfigured set of relevant collectors.
 Specify an additional bootstrap cluster kubeconfig using the `--bootstrap-kubeconfig` parameter to activate bootstrap cluster diagnostics.
 You will receive an additional support bundle named `bootstrap-support-bundle-<date created>`.

 Note that the bootstrap cluster diagnostics are independent of the configuration of the "main" or Konvoy cluster diagnostics.
 We run a static collector set that collects the following bootstrap cluster information: